-You might think a successful start to sales training begins with a room full of eager, well-prepped trainees.
-It might be a good start for the trainer, but a successful sales training program must begin with an entirely different audience: the sales manager.
+You may think a successful start to sales training begins with a room full of eager, well-prepped trainees.
+It might be a good start for the trainer, but a successful sales training program must start with an entirely different audience: the sales leader.

-Before you even begin your first design planning session, you need to sell the manager on the bottom‐line benefits of the training program.
-The front line sales manager is the most important person in the adoption of your training programs, as he/she provides coaching and accountability for its use on a daily basis.
-The manager needs to see how the training will lead to better performance, more sales opportunities, more sales closed, higher margins and a more intelligent, effective sales team.
-The great thing about great training is that it will make the sales manager’s job easier because each team member will perform better.
+The leader needs to see how the training will lead to better performance, more sales opportunities, more sales closed, higher margins, and a more intelligent, effective sales team.
+The great thing about excellent training is that it will make the sales leader's job easier because each team member will perform better.

-Sales managers have ascended to their roles because of their own sales talents.
-Put those skills to work for training's benefit by designing training segments for the manager to lead.
-By having the sales manager take on a role in the actual training, sales teams see their leader embracing the process and are more likely to understand the importance of adopting the new knowledge into their own sales processes.
-The team will also see the manager’s commitment to the training and expectations of it, which should drive adoption by the team.
+Sales leaders have ascended to their roles because of their own sales talents.
+Put those skills to work for training's benefit by designing training segments for the leader to lead.
+By having the sales leader take on a role in the actual training, sales teams see their leader embracing the process and are more likely to understand the importance of adopting the new knowledge into their own sales processes.
+The team will also see the leader's commitment to the training and expectations of it, which should also drive the team's adoption.

-To get a manager excited about sales training, show them a way to easily reinforce the training concepts and measure results.
-Whether the performance management system you use is a set of simple checklists or a sophisticated technology solution, measurement and accountability are the keys to driving adoption, increasing performance and showing the value of training.
+To get a leader excited about sales training, show them how to reinforce the training concepts and measure results efficiently.
+Whether the performance management system you use is a set of simple checklists or a sophisticated technology solution, measurement and accountability are the keys to driving adoption, increasing performance, and showing the value of training.

 If your company does not have a training performance management system in place, now is the time to implement one, be it simple or complex.